Connect with a certified trainer for free

 Symptoms

-The most common symptoms of a fifth metatarsal fracture are pain and swelling on the outside of the foot.
-Other symptoms associated with this injury include:
+The primary symptoms of a fifth metatarsal fracture include pain and swelling along the outer edge of the foot.
+Additional signs that may accompany this injury include:

 When to see a doctor